 no_404_log

-No 404 Log is a module for Drupal 10 and 11 that prevents “Page not found” (404) events from being written to the system log.
-It helps keep logs clean by suppressing all 404 entries or filtering only specific paths using regular expressions.
-This module is designed for users who want clearer, noise‑free logs without modifying how Drupal displays or handles 404 pages.
+No 404 Log is a lightweight module for Drupal 9, 10, and 11 that prevents "Page not found" (404) events from being written to the watchdog log.
+It helps keep logs clean by suppressing all 404 entries or filtering only specific paths using PCRE regular expressions — with zero impact on how Drupal handles or renders 404 pages.

 Features

-• Lowering load and storage costs in third‑party log aggregation systems
+- Lowering storage and processing costs in third‑party log aggregation systems (Splunk, Datadog, Graylog, Elastic…)

-• Improving signal‑to‑noise ratio when debugging real issues
+- Improving signal‑to‑noise ratio when debugging real application issues

 Post‑Installation